kubermatic/docs/content/kubermatic/v2.14/installation/add_seed_cluster/_index.en.md

 are stored locally inside the cluster, but they can be reconfigured to work with any S3-compatible storage.
 The in-cluster storage is provided by [Minio](https://min.io/) and the accompanying `minio` Helm chart.

-If your cluster has no default storage class, it's required to configure a class explicitely for Minio.
+If your cluster has no default storage class, it's required to configure a class explicitly for Minio.
 You can check the cluster's storage classes via:

 ```bash